Pujagupta024/uptime-monitor-assignment/AI_LOG.md

 Keep Mocking Clean:
 Ensure asynchronous mocking primitives (such as `httpx.AsyncClient` or equivalent async mocks) are used if the background worker leverages asynchronous execution.
 Standard synchronous mocks may block or fail within asynchronous FastAPI workflows.
 ```
+This prompt produced an automated testing suite covering API validation, asynchronous worker behavior, mocked network conditions, edge-case handling, and end-to-end system verification, improving the overall reliability of the project.

 # 6. Reflection